 Atlantic Coast Shoreline

-Looking for Amelia Island beach access with a few concessions and activities?
+Looking for an Amelia Island beach access with a few concessions and activities?
 Then head to Main Beach Park (located at Atlantic and South Fletcher Avenue).

 Main Beach Park offers public restrooms, outdoor showers, picnic tables, barbecues, gazebos, volleyball courts and children’s playground.
 Stroll the public beach boardwalk (free beach parking at large lot).
-A new oceanfront restaurant/bar is to open in mid-summer 2017 at Main Beach, The Sandbar & Kitchen, (replacing old timer, Sandy Bottoms).
-A longtime resident of Main Beach enjoyed by generations, Fernandina’s Putt-Putt, has been operating mini-golf oceanfront for more than 50 years (open seasonally serving burgers, milk shakes, ice cream, soft drinks).
+A new oceanfront restaurant/bar is opening in mid-summer 2017 at Main Beach, The Sandbar & Kitchen (replacing old timer, Sandy Bottoms).
+A longtime resident of Main Beach enjoyed by generations is Fernandina’s Putt-Putt.
+This mini-golf location oceanfront has been here for more than 50 years (open seasonally with Beach Bum Burgers serving milk shakes, ice cream, soft drinks, and burgers, of course).
 Main Beach has four lifeguard towers during the summer season with Ocean Rescue personnel Memorial Day weekend through Labor Day.